 Name photos and put them on a thumb drive.
 Clean out that email, too.
 Delete unused icons.
 You can do the same thing with your phone.
 Are there games you don’t play anymore?
 Eliminate them.
 Make sure your virus protection is up to date and run it.
 Make sure it runs on a regular schedule.

 HOW TO OBSERVE #CleanYourVirtualDesktopDay

 Neaten up your desktop by deleting unneeded items and sorting the rest into folders.
 Share your tips.
 For those who are tech-savvy, offer to help others.
 For example, if Grandma complains that her computer is slow, you owe it to her to help her out.
+She probably helped you learn to use a spoon, so be patient.
 Show her how to keep her computer running smooth.
 Use #CleanYourVirtualDesktopDay to post on social media.

 NATIONAL CLEAN YOUR VIRTUAL DESKTOP DAY HISTORY